kubevirt/kubevirt.github.io/_posts/2020-02-14-KubeVirt-installing_Microsoft_Windows_from_an_iso.md

 --insecure \
 --wait-secs=240
 ```
-3. A PVC for the hard drive where the Operating System is going to be installed, in this example it is called `winhd` and the space requeste is 15Gi:
+3. A PVC for the hard drive where the Operating System is going to be installed, in this example it is called `winhd` and the space requested is 15Gi:
 ```yaml
 apiVersion: v1
 kind: PersistentVolumeClaim